palexster/wedding/content/wedding.md

 The weather in Ashland is available [here](https://www.google.com/search?safe=off&ei=rCX7XLqdCqqB0wKq74Zo&q=ashland+weather&oq=ashland+weather&gs_l=psy-ab.3..0i71l8.0.0..11532...0.0..0.0.0.......0......gws-wiz.giVUzuEls_o).

-# Dress

-Formal for the Church to casual at the ranch.
-One would likely benifit from a more comfortable shoe at the ranch, as the ground at Willow-Witt is uneven dirt/rocks.

 # Accommodations

 ## Camping

-There are unlimited rustic camping spots available at Willow-Witt where you can pitch your tent for the weekend at no cost, as we have the property from Friday through Sunday.
-There are two private outdoor showers and bathrooms in a central outdoor area near a large outdoor kitchen.
+There are unlimited rustic camping spots available at Willow-Witt where you can pitch your tent for the weekend at no cost.
+We have the property Friday through Sunday.
+There are two outdoor, heated showers and bathrooms in a central outdoor area near a large outdoor kitchen.

 ## Hotels